aha3/Learn-SQL/SQL Manipulations.md

 `ALTER TABLE celebs ADD COLUMN twitter_handle TEXT;`

-The `ALTER TABLE` statement added a new column to the table.
+The `ALTER TABLE` statement **added a new column to the table**.
 You can use this command when you want to add columns to a table.
 1. `ALTER TABLE` is a clause that lets you make the specified changes.
 2. celebs is the name of the table that is being changed.
 3. `ADD COLUMN` is a clause that lets you add a new column to a table.